Eye For Film >> Movies >> Hot House (2006) Film Review

 Dotan also doesn’t shy away from the tough issue of those who are filled with hatred for Israel to the extent of wanting to “strap bombs to my children” to cause death.
 This includes a particularly chilling piece of testimony from one female prisoner, who happily chats about organising the suicide bombing of a restaurant without a shred of remorse for the children killed there.
 In fact, it is the women who seem most incensed in general, as one visitor to the prison puts it: “The world is slaughtering us… and then wants to give us sympathy.”

-Despite these calls to arms, however, there is a sense that killing is a bi-product of their struggle that many would like to leave behind.
+Despite these calls to arms, however, there is a sense that killing is a bi-product of a struggle that many would like to leave behind.

 Agonisingly, you sense that if only those outside the prisons could engage in the sort of healthy dialogue found within, the region would be all the better for it.Reviewed on: 02 Mar 2007